 a) There is a gradual decrease in the radius of the members with increasing atomic number in the series

-b) All the members exhibit +3 oxidation state
+b) All the members exhibit a +3 oxidation state

 c) Because of similar properties the separation of lanthanoids is not easy

-d) Availability of 4f-electrons results in the formation of compounds in + 4 state for all members of the series
+d) Availability of 4f-electrons results in the formation of compounds in the + 4 states for all members of the series

 Question 10.
 The point of dissimilarity between lanthanides and actinides is